Newly Admitted Students

 Residency for Tuition Purposes

 All admitted students are notified in their admission letter about their status as an Ohio resident for tuition purposes.
 If you believe you are incorrectly classified, contact the Graduate College for assistance.
-Petitions to change non-resident status must be initiated before the start of the term in which you are seeking the change.
+Petitions to change from non-resident status must be initiated before the start of the term in which you are seeking the change.

 Students with qualifying outside plans may apply to waive Ohio University Health Insurance.
 Please note that qualifying plans for international students must include sufficient coverage for medical evacuation and repatriation.
 Information on health insurance waivers and forms to apply for a waiver are found here.